 You will get medicine before the test to help you relax.

-The health care provider will clean a site on your arm, neck, or groin and insert a line into one of your veins.
+A member of the team doing this procedure will clean a site on your arm, neck, or groin and insert a small catheter into one of your veins.
 This is called an intravenous (IV) line.

 A larger thin plastic tube called a sheath is placed into a vein or artery in your leg or arm.
 Then longer plastic tubes called catheters are carefully moved up into the heart using live x-rays (fluoroscopy) as a guide.
-Then the doctor can:
+Then the doctor (usually a cardiologist or heart specialist) doing the cardiac catheterization can:

-• Measure the oxygen in different parts of your heart
+- Measure the oxygen levels in different parts of your heart

-For some procedures, you may be injected with a dye that helps your provider to visualize the structures and vessels within the heart.
+For some procedures, you may be injected with a dye that helps your doctor to visualize the structures and vessels within the heart.

-If you have a blockage, you may have angioplasty and a stent placed during the procedure.
+If you have a blockage of one of the heart arteries, you may have angioplasty and a stent placed during the procedure.

 The test may last 30 to 60 minutes.
 If you also need special procedures, the test may take longer.
 If the catheter is placed in your groin, you will often be asked to lie flat on your back for a few to several hours after the test to avoid bleeding.